rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_nosql.md

 You can use a secondary index to perform queries on attributes that aren’t part of the table’s primary key.
 With a secondary index, you can query the data in the table by using an alternate key, in addition to queries against the primary key.

 DynamoDB supports two types of secondary indexes:
 * Global secondary index: An index with a partition key and a sort key, both of which can be different from the keys in the base table.
 A global secondary index is considered global because queries on the index can span all the data in the base table, across all partitions.
 A global secondary index has no size limitations.
-It also has its own provisioned throughput settings for read/write activity that are separate from the throughput settings of the table.
+It also has its own provisioned throughput settings for read/write activity that is separate from the throughput settings of the table.
 * Local secondary index: An index that has the same partition key as the base table, but a different sort key.
 A local secondary index is local because every partition is scoped to a base table partition that has the same partition key value.
 As a result, the total size of indexed items for any one partition key value can't exceed 10 GB.
-Also, local secondary index shares provisioned throughput settings for read/write activity with the table that it indexes.
+Also, the local secondary index shares provisioned throughput settings for read/write activity with the table that it indexes.

 Each table in DynamoDB can have up to 20 global secondary indexes (default limit) per table, and up to five local secondary indexes per table.